View Tract Details

 Recreation

-The Peacock Slough River Camp is a part of the Peacock Slough Tract and is located at the confluence of the spring run and the Suwannee River.
-The river camp is the fourth river camp between White Springs and Branford and provides 5 sleeping platforms, a picnic pavilion, restrooms with hot showers, and a tent-camping area.
+The Dowling Park River Camp is the third river camp between White Springs and Branford and provides 5 screened shelters, a picnic pavilion, restrooms with hot showers, and a tent-camping area.
+For more information on the Suwannee River Wilderness Trail, call or visit:

 800-868-9914